realtimeprojects/jdjump/README.md

 ### Jump to directory

-`gh <target>` will jump to the first directory in the jump list matching the `<target>` pattern.
+`jd <target>` will jump to the first directory in the jump list matching the `<target>` pattern.

+### Jumping back

+`jd -` will jump back to the last directory and is just a substitution for `cd -`.

 ### Adding files to your jumplist

-`gh -a <directory>` will add the given directory to your jump list.
+`jd -a <directory>` will add the given directory to your jump list.
 If target is ommitted, the current working directory is added to your match list.

 ### Show jump list

-Running `gh` without a target will print out the jump list.
+Running `jd` without a target will print out the jump list.
-Alternatively you can use `gh -l` to show the jump list.
+Alternatively you can use `jd -l` to show the jump list.

 ### Multi-matching